eMedical is an online prescription pharmacy in Australia

 What to do if you want to buy prescription drugs online

 eMedical Pharmacy is an online prescription pharmacy that allows you to order the following types of items online:

 This is the commonest form of prescription.
 Prices for these medications are determined by the Federal Government.
 In most cases, the most you need to pay is $37.80 unless your doctor has prescribed a more expensive brand which a premium may be payable.

-As for standard PBS medications, the price is set.
+As for standard PBS medications, the price is provided.
 Your doctor must obtain permission to issue this type of medication, as allowed by criteria associated with certain medical conditions.
-In most cases, your doctor will have obtained permission by telephone before giving you the prescription.
+In most cases, your doctor will have received permission by telephone before giving you the prescription.